lostsource/walt/README.md

 node.js (version 0.6.8 or greater) and [npm](http://npmjs.org/) need to be installed on your system and the executables placed in your `PATH` environment.

-BuildJS is availabe as a npm module.
-Unfortunately another module with the name "buildjs" already exists (I chose the name before I thought about npm support) so BuildJS currently can only be installed without using the npm registry by executing
+Walt is availabe as a npm module which makes installing it super simple.
+Just run the command

-    npm install git://github.com/svenjacobs/BuildJS.git -g
+    npm install walt -g

-until I've found a new name.

-Execute BuildJS with the command
+Execute Walt with the command

-    buildjs
+    walt

-Under Windows you may need to run it as `buildjs.cmd`.
+Under Windows you may need to run it as `walt.cmd`.

 Usage
 -----

-Using BuildJS is very simple.
+Using Walt is very simple.
 The application has only two required command line options and a third optional one:

-    buildjs SOURCE DESTINATION [IGNORE...]
+    walt SOURCE DESTINATION [IGNORE...]

 **SOURCE** is the source directory of your static web application containing the HTML, JavaScript, CSS, image files etc.